Terms and conditions

 4.2 In the event of a draw

-If two or more applications achieve equal average scores after the judging process, the overall winner will be selected by Paul Sugden of TownsWeb Archiving.
+If four or more applications achieve equal average scores after the judging process, three winners will be selected by Paul Sugden of TownsWeb Archiving.

-In order for an application to be considered, the applicant must submit a completed Grant application form via email to [email protected] before 11.59pm on 28th July 2019.
+In order for an application to be considered, the applicant must submit a completed grant application form via email to [email protected] before *dates TBC*.

 5.1 Announcement of winning applicants

-Following assessment by the judging panel, the winners of the Digitisation Grants will be announced via email and the TownsWeb Archiving blog on 28th August 2019.
+Following assessment by the judging panel, the winners of the Digitisation Grants will be announced via email and the TownsWeb Archiving blog on *dates TBC*.

 If the project isn’t underway by this date, TWA reserve the right to withdraw the funding and offer it to an alternative applicant.